Collaborative Consulting & Projects

 PR & Communications Strategies for Artists

 I also enjoy moderating panels on these topics, and have moderated for Americans for the Arts, Giant Steps, Generation Now Leadership Visit, Springboard for the Arts, Tarnish & Gold and more.
-As always, if there is something that you're looking for, I'm game - if I can't do it for you, I hope I know someone who would be able to, so be in touch.
+If you’re looking to hire a creative speaker or engaging moderator, be in touch.

 Select Collaborative/Consulting Projects

 Creative Exchange is a key part of my work at Springboard for the Arts.
 Launched in March 2014, Creative Exchange is a national storytelling and resource sharing platform for artists and communities.
 We highlight the work of artists, their creativity and their projects which bring communities together.
-We also host toolkits and discussion resources which can be used by artists, community planners, local governments and others to find new ways to connect to artists and spark change.
+We also host toolkits and resources which can be used by artists, community planners, local governments and others to find new ways to connect to artists and spark change.
 Creative Exchange is motivated by the philosophy that local communities already hold the resources to address their own issues, that artists are vital contributors to their community, and that if we work together and share ideas, we can all do better.
+We recently launched Creative People Power, a new framework for artists and communities supporting each other.

 Meeting Facilitation & Presentation

 Theater is a terrific training for creative meeting facilitation.
 Combining exercises and games to get groups up and moving, thinking visually about representing relationships and issues, and working together to brainstorm solutions is all part of the rehearsal room process.
 I have facilitated meetings and retreats for Springboard for the Arts and the Young Nonprofit Professionals Network - Twin Cities chapter, and I particularly enjoy facilitating and moderating public conversations.
 I have presented on topics related to arts, community, strategy, and development for Americans for the Arts, Giant Steps, Generation Now Leadership Visit, and more.

 The Cake Shop